rmahlert/CableCast-Roku/README.md

 CableCast-Roku
 ==============

-This script will pull the VOD information off of the CableCast server and write a xml for a Roku Channel
+This script will pull the VOD information off of a Tighrope CableCast server and write a xml for a Roku Channel.